Supports flexible assay development, protein-based screens, and high-content live-cell imaging screens.

-The SFU Centre for High-Throughput Chemical Biology (HTCB) is the only academic-centric high-throughput and high-content facility equipped with a state-of-the-art roboticized screening platform in Western Canada and the Pacific Northwest, enabling a wide range of assays from live cell and target based.
+The Simon Fraser University Centre for High-Throughput Chemical Biology (HTCB) is the only academic-centric high-throughput and high-content facility equipped with a state-of-the-art roboticized screening platform in Western Canada and the Pacific Northwest, enabling a wide range of assays from live cell and target based.

 Its fully automated, HEPA-filtered, robotic system supports flexible assay development, live-cell, and protein-based screening.
 With extensive compound libraries and a dedicated tissue culture facility, the platform enables clients to conduct diverse screens, from standard assays like cell painting and colorimetric MTT to customized protocols tailored to specific needs.